jianzou75/MICA/README.md

 ## Mutual Information Concordance Analysis (MICA)

-MSCC is an R package for detecting biomarkers with concordant multi-class expression pattern across multiple omics studies from an information theoretic perspective.
+MICA is an R package for detecting biomarkers with concordant multi-class expression pattern across multiple omics studies from an information theoretic perspective.

 ### Installation